james-stevens/wallet-ids-in-dns/code/wallet/README.md

 Requests for ETH/DNS domain are sent to the DoH service run by Cloudflare at http://eth.link/

 The destination of these categories of TLD can be tweaked using environment variables.

+NOTE: My Handshake resolver can resolve ICANN TLDs, but its faster to use the large public resolvers.